 - When challenged by Pharisees, Jesus replied, “You brood of vipers!
 How can you speak good, when you are evil?
 For out of the abundance of the heart the mouth speaks” (Matthew 12:34).

 Christians can apply this question in many settings to challenge others to think about likely contradictions in their thinking.
-For instance, when someone challenges Jesus’s command for baptism to become a follower of Christ, you can ask, “How can you say that you became a Christian by saying the the sinner’s prayer when Jesus taught to make disciples starting with baptism?”
-You can further respond with: “I did not become a Christian that way.”
-This will most often open the door for them to ask you how that you became a follower of Christ.
+When the chief priests demanded an account of authority for Jesus cleansing the temple, Jesus responded, “I also will ask you a question.
+Now tell me, was the baptism of John from heaven or from man?”
+(Luke 20:3–4).
+For instance, when someone challenges Jesus’s command for baptism to become a follower of Christ, you can ask, “How can you say that you became a Christian by saying the sinner’s prayer when Jesus taught to make disciples starting with baptism?”
+Priscilla and Aquila approach Apollos for his inaccurate teaching about baptism (Acts 18:24–28).
+You can further respond with: “I did not become a Christian that way” and then reveal how baptism is the start of the Christian life.
 Then you can tell them how God raised you from burial in baptism from a dead life as believers are baptized into newness of life (Romans 6:3–5).
-If someone claims that baptism is not essential in becoming a Christian, then we can return to the question, “Why do you say that?”
+If someone claims that baptism is not essential in becoming a Christian and starting a new life, then we can return to the question, “Why do you say that?”
 They may assert that baptism is a work.
-Again, we can ask, “How can you say that baptism is a work when no one baptizes oneself?”
+Again, we can ask, “How can you say that baptism is a work when the Bible does not it is work, Jesus’s commanded it, and no one baptizes oneself?”
 The Christian can eventually ask an ultimatum like: “How can you say that baptism does not start the Christian life when Jesus and His apostles taught Christians to submit to baptism by faith and repentance?”
-When the chief priests demanded an account of authority for Jesus cleansing the temple, Jesus responded, “I also will ask you a question.
-Now tell me, was the baptism of John from heaven or from man?”
-(Luke 20:3–4).
 A question as an ultimatum is a good conclusion to leave someone with a challenging thought.